-The Center for Teaching and Learning (CTL), the Office of Information Technology and the Communication Skills Program at the American University of Beirut will hold their "Tenth International Conference on Effective Teaching and Learning in Higher Education” on April 9, 2021, Online.
+The Center for Teaching and Learning (CTL), the Office of Information Technology, and the Communication Skills Program at the American University of Beirut will hold their "Eleventh International Conference on Effective Teaching and Learning in Higher Education” on April 8, 2022, Online.
 The Conference Program Committee invites university faculty members from Lebanon, the MENA region, and beyond to submit proposals for presentations to be reviewed for possible inclusion in the Conference program.

 The program of the Conference is relevant to university faculty members and other individuals interested in the scholarship of teaching and learning in higher education.
 The Conference also aims at providing opportunities for building professional relationships among members of the community of university faculty members locally, regionally, and internationally.
 In addition to the formal research-oriented sessions in the program, the Conference features pre-conference workshops and prominent speakers.

 Conference Strands are Assessment of Program and Course Learning Outcomes in Higher Education; Community-Based Learning; E-learning and Pedagogy; Teaching, Learning and Assessment Procedures in Higher Education; and Writing Instruction and Research in Higher Education.

 Assessment of Program and Course Learning Outcomes in Higher Education.
 Learning outcomes at the program and course levels have become an integral indicator for assessing curricula in higher education.
 In the context of evidence-based reporting, learning outcomes present themselves as an inevitable source of data for assessing academic programs and student performance.
-Therefore, departments and programs which are keen on assessing their students' attainment of set program and course learning outcomes develop learning outcomes, design assessment procedures, collect data, analyze it and use the results in order to improve their curriculum and student learning performance.
-In this strand, presenters are expected to share, reflect on and generalize from their ongoing research, published papers or field experience in planning, developing and assessing program/course learning outcomes of different programs in higher education including general education.
+Therefore, departments and programs which are keen on assessing their students' attainment of a set program and course learning outcomes develop learning outcomes, design assessment procedures, collect data, analyze it and use the results in order to improve their curriculum and student learning performance.
+In this strand, presenters are expected to share, reflect on and generalize from their ongoing research, published papers or field experience in planning, developing, and assessing program/course learning outcomes of different programs in higher education including general education.